TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Teresa Giudice

     Recent Blog Posts
-    *   Melissa Gorga The Teresa-Kim Set-Up
+    *   The Dish Patti Questions Jen Aniston Engagement
-    *   The Dish Foods Gail Simmons &.
-Eric Ripert Hate
+    *   The Dish Sonja Morgan: 'I Just Felt Unheard'
-    *   Sonja Morgan Sonja Talks Toaster OvenAll People » More Blog Posts »
+    *   Melissa Gorga The Teresa-Kim Set-UpAll People » More Blog Posts »
 *   Videos &.
 Full Episodes

-    *   Watch What Happens Live Jill Zarin: “I Don’t Pay for my Friends”
+    *   Watch What Happens Live After Show: Prank Call!

     Recent Clips

-    *   Watch What Happens Live Jill's Beef with Bethenny
+    *   Watch What Happens Live After Show: Most Embarrassing Moments
-    *   Watch What Happens Live Jill Zarin Disses the New RHONY
+    *   Watch What Happens Live Pin the Tail on the Pirate's Booty
-    *   Watch What Happens Live Jill Zarin: "Why Was I Fired?"
+    *   Watch What Happens Live The Hills No Lies

     New Full Episodes
     *   The Real Housewives of New Jersey Episode 21: Reunion Part 1